shrys1976/ml-practice/README.md

  3. trained decision tree on moons dataset

- 4. trained ensemble model using hard voting with 3 diverse classifiers
+ 4. trained ensemble model using hard voting with 3 diverse classifiers.

+ 5. built classifiers for MNIST using multiple models(RF,Extra trees, SVM), improved performance using stacking and voting ensemble